Apostolic Nunciature to the United States: History

 The Apostolic Delegation to the United States was established on January 24, 1893, with offices in Washington, D.C.; it was led by an apostolic delegate.
 The delegation was the result of an effort by the Holy See to establish communication between Pope Leo XIII and President Benjamin Harrison.
 An apostolic delegate is an ecclesiastical official, rather than a diplomat, who represents the Holy See to the Catholic Church in his host country.
 Because the delegate was not recognized by the U.S. government, the Holy See was not restricted in its choice of delegate, and there were periods when two delegates served at the same time.

-The Holy See normally names a pro-nuncio rather than a delegate in anticipation of the establishment of diplomatic relations.
+The Holy See usually names a pro-nuncio rather than a delegate in anticipation of the establishment of diplomatic relations.
 Diplomatic relations between the U.S. and the Vatican were established on January 10, 1984, the result of the close friendship between Pope John Paul II and President Ronald Reagan, and the delegation was elevated to the rank of nunciature on January 11.
 The Holy See's representative continued to be titled pro-nuncio because at the time, the Vatican only gave the title of nuncio to its ambassadors who were deans of the diplomatic corps in their host country.
 In 1990 and 1991, the Vatican quietly began using the title of nuncio for all its newly appointed ambassadors who were not the deans of a country's diplomatic corps, though it retained the pro-nuncio title for all those already appointed.

+At its establishment in 1893, the Apostolic Delegation occupied temporary quarters at the Catholic University of America, then from 1894 on a row of antebellum houses north of the United States Capitol.
+It moved in 1907 into a new home at 1811 Biltmore Street NW, designed for that purpose in 1905 by architect Albert Olszewski Von Herbulis (razed in 1973).
 The current site of the Apostolic Nunciature on Massachusetts Avenue was acquired in 1931 for $223,000 and the construction of the building, a three-story complex that includes a chancery, other offices and residential quarters, was completed in 1937 at a cost of $550,000.
 Designed by Frederick V. Murphy, the design, based on a Roman palazzo, features ample use of limestone and Art Deco influences.

 The nunciature also houses the staff of the Holy See's permanent observer to the Organization of American States, which is headquartered in Washington.